stevemckinney/iamsteve/data/blog/00058-svg-reusability-animation.md

 > How do you handle this?
 I’d like to hear your tips [@irsteve](http://twitter.com/irsteve)

 ## Animating SVG
-For [Lily’s website](http://lilyjavanda.com), I created an illustration of a face chart.
+For the website, I created an illustration of a face chart.
 They start as a blank canvas for experimenting with looks as a makeup artist.
 It makes for a fitting way to introduce the website.

 The aim was to transition from a blank face chart to a filled in face chart.
 This involved animating fills and strokes.
 Something that the `<use>` element would make difficult.
 So you embed the SVG into the page as you would export it.